tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 Note the channeling that has been cut into the fork leg protector to re-route the front brake hoses.
 This is in addition to the notch that has also been cut to clear the tyre.
-This modification to the fork leg protector is necessary to prevent fouling under through the entire suspension travel.
+This modification to the fork leg protector is necessary to prevent fouling through the entire suspension travel.

+Using the factory front brake hose position, it will not foul the rim while at rest.
+However, it was quickly found to foul during operation of the motorcycle.
+This is why the additional channeling has been notched into the left fork leg protector.

 <a href="http://i.imgur.com/JjojyyP.jpg"><img src="http://i.imgur.com/JjojyyP.jpg" alt="left fork leg protector" style="height: 688px;"/></a>